Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Lunch

-Some popular options in or near downtown include Oh My Darling, Modern Malt, XO Taco, and Darwin On Clinton.
+Some popular options in or near downtown include Kitty Hoynes Irish Pub, Oh My Darling, and Modern Malt.
 For a vegan option, check out Strong Hearts, known for its delicious milkshakes.
-If you’re in the Tipperary Hill neighborhood, be sure to visit Coleman’s Authentic Irish Pub, which offers a special entrance and other amenities just for leprechauns.
+If you’re in the Tipperary Hill neighborhood, visit Coleman’s Authentic Irish Pub, which offers a special entrance and other amenities just for leprechauns.

 Everson Museum Syracuse interior